Build Velopack SDK

 Debug / Test

-On Windows, you need to build the Rust binaries using the windows feature before running tests.
+On Windows, you need to build the Rust binaries using the windows feature before running tests (a couple of binaries require it).
 On OSX or Linux, you should run cargo build without the feature flag instead.

 On Windows: